Chiagoziemchidera/Retail-Store-Database-Design-and-Key-Business-Metrics-Analysis/README.md

 ## Project Overview
 BrightMart is a fictitious retail chain with stores across multiple regions, offering a wide selection of products including electronics, fashion, groceries, and home essentials.
 Although BrightMart has built a strong customer base, it identified a significant opportunity to leverage its rich transaction and customer data for more strategic decision-making.
 To unlock this potential, BrightMart embarked on a data analysis project aimed at transforming its raw sales data into actionable insights.

-Through this project, BrightMart organized its data into a structured relational database, analyzed revenue trends, product profitability, customer demographics, and store performance.
+Through this project, BrightMart organized its data into a structured relational database and analyzed revenue trends, product profitability, customer demographics, and store performance.
 By understanding its top-selling products, high-performing store locations, and customer purchasing patterns, BrightMart is now equipped to optimize inventory management, tailor marketing efforts, and improve the customer experience.
 This data-driven approach positions BrightMart to enhance operational efficiency, drive profitability, and foster deeper customer loyalty across its expanding network.

 ### Project Workflow
 1. **Database Creation**: Created a MySQL database to store the data.